john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 tags: screen space, lens flare, shader, effect, glsl
 ---

-A few years ago I wrote a [blog post](http://john-chapman-graphics.blogspot.fr/2013/02/pseudo-lens-flare.html) describing a screen space post process for rendering lens flares.
+A few years ago I wrote a [blog post](http://john-chapman-graphics.blogspot.fr/2013/02/pseudo-lens-flare.html) describing a screen space process for rendering lens flares.
 I had first read about this idea on Matt Pettineo's blog (1), but the basic technique dates back to a GDC2003 presentation given by Masaki Kawase (2).
-I mention this because I've seen the technique credited directly to me in a few places online; I didn't invent the idea, but in my original post I did described a few enhancements to improve the quality of the effect.

-This post will be a slightly more up-to-date and terse overview of the technique along with a couple of improvements to the compositing step.
+This post will be a more up-to-date and terse overview of the technique along with a couple of improvements to the compositing step.
 There is a sample implementation where you can refer to the final shader code \LINK.

 ## Lens Flare ##

-Lens flare is a photographic artefact caused by unintended reflections within a lens system (3).
+Lens flare is a photographic artefact caused by unintended reflections within the lens system (3).
 As with other photographic artefacts, it is desirable to emulate in games or CGI in order to create a 'cinematic' effect, enhancing realism by introducing the flaws found in real-world cameras.
-Along with other effects such as bloom, lens flares can also increase perceived brightness, which is useful given the relatively low dynamic range of display devices.
+Along with other effects such as bloom, lens flares also increases perceived brightness, which is useful given the relatively low dynamic range of display devices.

-The 'traditional' approach to simualting lens flares is to draw sprites along a path from the light source through the image center, using some occlusion data to decide how bright the overall effect is:
+The 'traditional' approach to simulating lens flares is to draw sprites along a path from the light source through the image center, using some occlusion data at the light source to decide how bright the overall effect is:

 \IMAGE Sprite-based lens flare (gif, with occlusion).